 * Cost - Self explanatory we all want to save money.
 But comparing the cost versus reliability can be tricky.

 The saws tested could be broken down into two sub categories.
 Wire type and chain/link type.
-The sawing/cutting section on the Commando saw and MIL-S-9964 military saw is a spiral serrated wire versus the more chainsaw-like type saw design of the Sabercut and Unbelievable saw.
+The sawing/cutting section on the Commando Wire Saw and MIL-S-9964 military saw is a spiral serrated wire versus the more chainsaw-like type saw design of the Sabercut and Unbelievable saw.
 The handles on the saws are different as well.
-The Unbelievable saw and the Sabercut saw have handles and straps that can be used without needing assistance of fabricated handles.
+The Unbelievable Chainsaw and the Sabercut Saw have handles and straps that can be used without needing assistance of fabricated handles.

 How robust are the saws?

 We decided to run the saws through two test runs.
 One would be using the saw in the configuration seen in most articles and videos.
 Most people tend to place their fingers through the rings on the saw.
 Not only is this painful but it could cause damage to the hand.
 Others attach parachute cord to the rings.
 We felt the best solution was to cut two small handles made of sapling.
 Note: Using the saw in this manner adds strain to the saw and to your body.
 By keeping the saw straight you lower the chances of breakage also increase longevity of your tool.

 The second set of tests were executed using a "bow saw" configuration.
 This is the recommended on the packaging of several saws for "best results".